chadnaylor/Numpy-HashMap/README.md

 ## Benchmarks

-Benchmarks.ipynb contains plots of the relative performance of these implementations against python's dict.
-Both implementations are about 6x slower than dict, but run in constant time.
+**Benchmarks.ipynb** contains plots of the relative performance of these implementations against python's dict.
+Both implementations are about 6x slower than dict, but run in **constant time**.
 The difference seems to be due to the extra calls needed to set up the chained objects.

 ## License
 [MIT](https://choosealicense.com/licenses/mit/)